 Learn the essentials of bitcoin wallets and get a grasp on the basics in only a couple of minutes.

 Are you confused about the concept of a bitcoin wallet?
 You’ll quickly find that the idea is quite approachable, albeit different from what you may expect when you hear the term wallet.
-So read on to learn the essentials of bitcoin wallets and get a grasp on the basics fast.
+So read on to learn the essentials of bitcoin wallets and grasp the basics quickly.

 What is a Bitcoin Wallet?

 A bitcoin wallet is not like the wallet you may have in your pocket, as bitcoin doesn't have a physical representation.
-Instead, to send bitcoin directly, you require access to the private key or seed phrase for the specific address you want to move bitcoin from.
+Instead, to send bitcoin directly, you require access to the private key or seed phrase for the specific address from which you want to move bitcoin.

 When referring to a wallet, people can sometimes refer to an address they control or a particular type of wallet software they may be using.
 While this can be a little confusing to a bitcoin newcomer, you can typically understand which is being focused on depending on the context of the conversation.